ashleychontos/pySYD/docs/library/output.rst

 Saved outputs
 *************

-While saving output files and figures are totally optional, we wanted to document them on this page since there's a lot of information to unpack there.

-Since we have already shown many examples for different stellar types, we will not include any additional examples on this page but instead, list and describe each of the output files.
+We have shown examples applied to stars of various sample sizes, for different stellar types, of varying SNR detections, both single star and many star we will not include any additional examples on this page but instead, list and describe each of the output files.
 Therefore we refer the reader to check out :ref:`this page <quickstart>`, the :ref:`comand-line examples <user-guide-cli-examples>` or the :ref:`notebook tutorials <user-guide-nb>` if more examples are desired.

+So while saving output files and figures is totally optional, we wanted to document them on this page since there's a lot of information to unpack.

 .. _library-output: